-If you purchased the Nest Thermostat you have probably heard about the recent problems and may be living in fear of being left without heat in the dead of winter.
+If you purchased the Nest Thermostat you may have read about the recent problems and may be living in fear of being left without heat in the dead of winter.

 But fear not!

-For complete instructions, see Nest Support page.
-For a more basic overview, keep on reading:
+For more detailed instructions, see Nest Support page.
+For a more basic summary, keep on reading:

 Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and running again.

 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

 - the thermostat alerts you that the battery is low and it needs to turn off

 - the thermostat’s animated properties are slower than usual